 RSV is highly contagious and enters the body through the eyes, nose, or mouth.
 Contact with infected secretions, such as those from a cough or sneeze, are generally the culprit.
 According to the American Lung Association, an infected person is most contagious during the first 72 hours after infection, although some patients may be contagious for up to two weeks after infection occurs.

 Most children have been exposed to RSV by the age of two.
-Children who attend day care or preschool and those who have older siblings who attend school are at higher risk for exposure.
+Children who attend daycare or preschool and those who have older siblings who attend school are at higher risk for exposure.
 Children exposed to high levels of air pollution or cigarette smoke may also face an increased risk.
 RSV seems to be most common during the fall and winter months; however, cases are already occurring at an alarming rate.
 In June, the Centers for Disease Control and Prevention (CDC) warned residents in several southern states, including Oklahoma, of the increased RSV cases.

 Those at risk for developing severe RSV infections include: